New Maryland provider opening in post-Roe ‘abortion desert’

 The Cumberland clinic will be the only independent reproductive health care center in the area and the western-most provider of surgical and medical abortion and gender-affirming hormone therapy in Maryland.
 Quiñonez, who will also serve as the Maryland clinic’s executive director, said the facility will be a more accessible option for patients in northern West Virginia, western Maryland, south central Pennsylvania and Ohio, where an abortion ban is under injunction.

-Independent abortion clinics provide most abortions in the U.S. — especially for people with low-incomes who live in isolated, rural states hostile to abortion access.
+Independent abortion clinics provide most abortions in the U.S. — especially for people with low incomes who live in isolated, rural states with little to no abortion access.
 The clinics are more likely to offer abortion after the first trimester and to provide both surgical and medication abortion options, according to the Abortion Care Network, the national association for independent abortion care providers.

 Dozens of independent clinics across the country have been forced to close their doors since the U.S. Supreme Court overturned Roe v.
 Wade, and in 14 states, there are no abortion clinics at all.

-When West Virginia lawmakers passed their sweeping abortion ban, several members of the Republican majority said they hoped it would force the Women’s Health Center of West Virginia to shut down.
-Republican Sen. Robert Karnes said he believed shuttering the center was “going to save a lot of babies.”
-Brandon Steele, a Republican in the state’s House of Delegates, called abortion access “a scar” and “a curse” lawmakers had to “remove from this land.”
+When West Virginia lawmakers passed their abortion law, several members of the Republican majority said they hoped it would force the Women’s Health Center of West Virginia to shut down.
+Sen. Robert Karnes (R, Randolph) said he believed shuttering the center was “going to save a lot of babies.”
+Del.
+Brandon Steele (R, Raleigh), called abortion access “a scar” and “a curse” lawmakers had to “remove from this land.”

 West Virginia patients seeking an abortion now have to take time off work, travel hundreds of miles and pay for lodging and other accommodations, “all to get basic health care,” Quiñonez said.